 A ScrumMaster may, for instance, help a team write out their Definition of Done and Working Agreement, and help the team stay accountable to themselves for these definitions which they own.
 Discipline is key to a high performing agile team, to any high performing team, and so the role of the ScrumMaster requires great discipline too.

 The Team themselves have responsibilities as well.
 Ultimately everyone in the Team, including the Product Owner and ScrumMaster, are responsible for the deliverable – if the quality is not up to scratch the team has no one to blame but themselves.

 An agile Team works as a cohesive unit – not a loose grouping of individuals.
 It is important that the team strives to become cross-functional, if they are not already.
 Being cross-functional helps the Team avoid being blocked and assists with the flow of work ensuring they deliver value to the customer consistently and frequently, enabling a positive feedback loop.

-The Team estimates work on the backlog2 to give them confidence that they can meet the sprint commitments (Scrum) or to allow them to measure cycle time with greater accuracy (Kanban).
+The Team estimates work on the backlog ((Why do high performing Scrum teams use story point estimation?)) to give them confidence that they can meet the sprint commitments (Scrum) or to allow them to measure cycle time with greater accuracy (Kanban).
 This drives predictability for the Team, and may give the Product Owner the confidence to provide delivery estimates to the customer.

 Delivery is another key point, if the Team commits to deliver then they must do so.
 To do anything else could harm the trust of the customer.
 Clearly there are unforeseen circumstances that arise and impact this from time to time – these should be the exception and should be explored in a retrospective.
 When the team commits they also commit to stick to the Definition of Done and Working Agreement that they own.